NICE quality standards: FAQs

 The Care Quality Commission will also look to align any special reviews and studies it undertakes with quality standards that have been developed and relate to the particular aspect of care being looked at as part of the review or study.

 Topics will be referred to NICE by NHS England for health-related areas, and by the Department of Health and Department for Education for non-health areas such as social care and public health.

 Our process guide sets out in detail the processes involved in managing the development of quality standards in an open, transparent and timely way, with input from individuals and stakeholder organisations.
 The process guide was consulted on from January to March 2012 and all stakeholder comments have been considered accordingly.
-An updated version was published in August 2013 due to a minor amendment in the quality standards development process.
+Updated versions were published in August 2013and then again in April 2014 due to minor amendments in the quality standards development process.

 If you have any questions about NICE quality standards please email QSsupportingorgs@nice.org.uk.